Ten Days, Five Scenarios of Life In Mexico with Spanish Vs. Without It

 5. The Teenage Girl - Without Spanish, I'm not sure if I would have known how to reply because I might not have understood her question.
 With Spanish, I told her I wasn't too afraid of being attacked while I was holding a steaming bag of dog poop in my hand.
 (I might have said boiling poop but she got my point, laughed and re-joined her group).

-Do it for your brain
+Learn Spanish for your brain

 Studies have shown that learning a second language outperforms any "brain-game" program in improving your memory, perception, and decision-making.
 It staves off Alzheimer's and dementia.

 A friend once advised me.
 "If doing something can help you and has no downside, it's a no-brainer."
+In this case it’s better brainer.

 If you still don't know if you're moving to a Spanish-speaking country, Learn it to exercise your brain while you decide.
 You can't lose.
 The worst that could happen is your brain will thank you.